 - To see all of your open spaces for this app, slide one finger up from the bottom edge to reveal the Dock again, and select the app you’d like to view.
 This is called App Expose, which shows all of the spaces where you have open windows for that app.

-- You can also work in two different apps side by side.
+- Using a split-screen on iPad, you can also work in two different apps side by side.
 In an app, swipe up to reveal the Dock.